top of page

 3. Children's Legal Rights

-Children can claim a share of your moveable estate when the first parent dies and a larger share when the second parent dies; It does not matter whether you have made a will or not or whether you have chosen to leave anything to your children in your will - your children have a Legal Right under inheritance law in Scotland to claim their share of the estate.
+Children can claim a share of your moveable estate when the first parent dies and a larger share when the second parent dies.
+It does not matter whether you have made a Will or not or whether you have chosen to leave anything to your children in your Will - your children have a Legal Right under Inheritance Law in Scotland to claim their share of the estate.
 There is no age limit for making such a claim and claimants have twenty years to decide.
 It has recently been proposed that children should also be entitled to a share of your home, not just your moveable estate.
 Sometimes this is not what you want and is not in your children's best interest.

 4. Children Inheriting At The Wrong Time